Saving your teeth

 - Natural or aesthetic appearance

 Apart from these benefits, a root canal is also a cost-effective treatment that can preserve functionality and appearance of the natural tooth for a lifetime!
 As compared to tooth extraction or other follow up treatments, root canal is the most highly effective way to gain back full functionality.
-Amaya Dental’s experienced team will ensure that you will receive the best root canal Miami has come to depend on!
-Our team of dental professionals believe in restoring your smile to the fullest, with the best of technology and aesthetically appealing results.
+Amaya Dental’s experienced team will ensure that you will receive the best outcome.
+Our team of dental professionals believes in restoring your smile to the fullest, with the best of technology and aesthetically appealing results.